Federalist Party: French Revolution

-Jay Treaty

 The Jay Treaty battle in 1794–1795 was the effort by Washington, Hamilton and John Jay to resolve numerous difficulties with Britain.
 Some of these issues dated to the Revolution, such as boundaries, debts owed in each direction and the continued presence of British forts in the Northwest Territory.
 In addition, the United States hoped to open markets in the British Caribbean and end disputes stemming from the naval war between Britain and France.
 Most of all the goal was to avert a war with Britain—a war opposed by the Federalists, that some historians claim the Jeffersonians wanted.

 As a neutral party, the United States argued it had the right to carry goods anywhere it wanted.
 The British nevertheless seized American ships carrying goods from the French West Indies.
-The Federalists favored Britain in the war and by far most of America's foreign trade was with Britain, hence a new treaty was called for.
+The Federalists favored Britain in the war and by far most of America's foreign trade was with Britain; hence a new treaty was called for.
 The British agreed to evacuate the western forts, open their West Indies ports to American ships, allow small vessels to trade with the French West Indies and set up a commission that would adjudicate American claims against Britain for seized ships and British claims against Americans for debts incurred before 1775.
 One possible alternative was war with Britain, a war that the United States was ill-prepared to fight.

 The Republicans wanted to pressure Britain to the brink of war (and assumed that the United States could defeat a weak Britain).
 Therefore, they denounced the Jay Treaty as an insult to American prestige, a repudiation of the American-French alliance of 1777 and a severe shock to Southern planters who owed those old debts and who would now be never compensated for their escaped slaves who fled to British lines for their freedom.
 Republicans protested against the treaty and organized their supporters.
 The Federalists realized they had to mobilize their popular vote, so they mobilized their newspapers, held rallies, counted votes and especially relied on the prestige of President Washington.
 The contest over the Jay Treaty marked the first flowering of grassroots political activism in the United States, directed and coordinated by two national parties.
 Politics was no longer the domain of politicians as every voter was called on to participate.
 The new strategy of appealing directly to the public worked for the Federalists as public opinion shifted to support the Jay Treaty.
-The Federalists controlled the Senate and they ratified it by exactly the necessary ⅔ vote (20–10) in 1795.
+The Federalists controlled the Senate and they ratified it by exactly the necessary two-thirds vote vote (20–10) in 1795.
 However, the Republicans did not give up and public opinion swung toward the Republicans after the Treaty fight and in the South the Federalists lost most of the support they had among planters.